jcu-eresearch/matrix-helpers/designs.md

   * Matrix comments `<!--@@ @@-->` are stripped at the end of this step, meaning they can be used in any Parse file or content area without them being seen by the end user.
+Make sure that you end the comments correctly;
+    if you mix HTML and Squiz comments (like `<!-@@ foo -->`), you'll end up losing most of your page content without warning.

 1. Matrix URL references using `./?a=123456` are resolved